-We manufacture CSN® therapeutics at our own production facility based in North East, Maryland, USA (the "North East Facility"), based on novel manufacturing processes and devices that were entirely invented by us.
-The North East Facility is compliant with GMP where we operate an ISO8 level clean room that contains the specialized electro-crystal-chemistry devices, or continuous flow trough apparatuses, that we have invented and patented to produce our CSN® therapeutics from highly pure raw materials.
-At our present operating scale, we produce in-process gold nanocrystal suspension, the active pharmaceutical ingredient ("API") for our lead asset, CNM-Au8®, on an ongoing basis.
-We believe our current API production capabilities are fully sufficient to meet our needs for both research and development and supply for our ongoing Phase 2 and Phase 2/3 clinical trials, and we believe our processes can be scaled to achieve early commercially viable quantities.
+We manufacture CSN therapeutics at our own production facility based in North East, Maryland, USA (the "North East Facility"), based on novel manufacturing processes and devices that were entirely invented by us.
+The North East Facility is compliant with GMP where we operate an ISO8 level clean room that contains the specialized electro-crystal-chemistry devices, or continuous flow trough apparatuses, that we have invented and patented to produce our CSN therapeutics from highly pure raw materials.
+At our present operating scale, we produce in-process gold nanocrystal suspension, the active pharmaceutical ingredient ("API") for our lead asset, CNM-Au8, on an ongoing basis.
+We believe our current API production capabilities are fully sufficient to meet our needs for both research and development and supply for our ongoing and planned clinical trials and EAPs, and we believe our processes can be scaled to achieve early commercially viable quantities.

 We entered a lease commencing in September 2021 for a 74,210 square foot production facility in Elkton, Maryland, USA (the "Elkton Facility"), a few miles north of the North East Facility.
-The Elkton Facility is being redeveloped to support our unique manufacturing needs and will enable us to materially increase our manufacturing capacity preparatory to the expected data release in the second half of 2022 from the Phase 2/3 Healey ALS Platform Trial evaluating CNM-Au8® as a treatment for ALS.
+The Elkton Facility will be redeveloped to support our unique manufacturing needs and will enable us to materially increase our manufacturing capacity.
 We also entered a lease commencing in February 2022 to expand our North East Facility to from approximately 21,000 square feet to 32,603 square feet to further increase our manufacturing capacity.
 We believe our technical expertise and capabilities are fully sufficient to expand capacity to support contemplated growth and anticipated commercialization.
-We also have developed a phased plan to significantly scale our production processes and capabilities as demand for our products increases to supply commercial marketing needs.
-We believe our current production environment has established us as the leading world-class manufacturer of CSN® therapeutics, and following the completion of our planned expansion, our facilities, equipment, and processes will comply with international practices and support our long-term strategic plans, taking into consideration quality, costs, manageability, expandability and controls.
+We also have developed a phased plan to significantly scale our products increases to supply pre-commercial and commercial marketing needs.
+We believe our current production environment has established us as the leading world-class manufacturer of CSN therapeutics, and following the completion of our planned expansion, our facilities, equipment, and processes will comply with international practices and support our long-term strategic plans, taking into consideration quality, costs, manageability, expandability and controls.

-Through years of intensive research and development we have fine-tuned our production and delivery processes to the point where we can consistently, reliably, and affordably produce our core drug candidates, including CNM-Au8®.
+Through years of intensive research and development we have fine-tuned our production and delivery processes to the point where we can consistently, reliably, and affordably produce our core drug candidates, including CNM-Au8.
 We have also invested considerable time and substantial resources in perfecting the handling and storage systems in a manner that maintains stability and efficacy of our nanocrystal suspensions.
-In general, the manufacturing process for CSN® therapeutics involves the following steps:
+In general, the manufacturing process for CSN therapeutics involves the following steps: